 Holiday Home Availability Information on the Isle of Wight

 Check out the graph above to find out how many holiday rentals are available on the Isle of Wight (in %).
-So far, the week with the least available rentals on the Isle of Wight is in July (27/07 - 03/08).
-It will be easy to find a holiday home that suits you in one week in October (12/10 - 19/10), when 85 of the rentals are still available.
+It is harder to find accommodation during the week of July (27/07 - 03/08), as 72% of the rentals are booked.
+In contrast, only 19% of the holiday homes are booked during a week in October (12/10 - 19/10).

 Explore this dramatic island with a comfortable Isle of Wight holiday cottage